digshake/CSJavaWUSTL/_sources/Module5-Methods/topic-5-3-method-return.rst

 |CodingEx| **Coding Exercise**

 A pedometer estimates that taking 2,000 steps is the same as walking 1 mile.
-In the ``StepCounter`` program, write a method ``convertToMiles`` that takes a parameter for the number of steps and returns the equivalent miles walked.
+In the ``E03StepCounter`` program, write a method ``convertToMiles`` that takes a parameter for the number of steps and returns the equivalent miles walked.
 Update the main method to call ``convertToMiles`` 3 times with values 500, 2000, 3000.
 Carefully consider the method return type.
 Watch out for integer division in the method body!
 You can assume the number of steps is an integer.